code-423n4/2023-03-zksync-findings/data/Dravee-Q.md

   135:         require(msg.sender == address(DEPLOYER_SYSTEM_CONTRACT), "");
 ```

-## 1.9. `modifier onlyBootloader` is declared at 3 places and is missing a friendly revert string at one
+## 1.8. `modifier onlyBootloader` is declared at 3 places and is missing a friendly revert string at one

+*Category: Issues with comments*

 The `modifier onlyBootloader` is copy-pasted many times and is even [missing a revert string](https://github.com/code-423n4/2023-03-zksync/blob/21d9a364a4a75adfa6f1e038232d8c0f39858a64/contracts/SystemContext.sol#L16) in one of the copy-pastes.
 Consider doing just like [onlySystemCall](https://github.com/code-423n4/2023-03-zksync/blob/21d9a364a4a75adfa6f1e038232d8c0f39858a64/contracts/libraries/SystemContractHelper.sol#L334-L346) for the following: